How Much Does a Forklift Weigh?

-CertifyMe.net offers a comprehensive forklift safety training program that teaches workers about forklift weight and other safety topics.
+CertifyMe.net offers a comprehensive forklift safety training program that teaches workers about forklift weight, forklift lifting capacity, and other safety topics.
 Our program can be completed online — usually in one hour or less — and ensures your business can comply with OSHA’s forklift safety training requirements.
+This keeps your workers safe from injury, your property protected from damage, and your bottom line secure from hefty OSHA fines.
 To learn more or to enroll your workers in our forklift safety training program, please contact us online or call us today at 1-888-699-4800.

 Welcome to CertifyMe.net

 CertifyMe.net has offered online forklift certification since 1999.
 With Our Convenient online program. your employess can earn their certification in an hour or less.

 This low-cost program can be compeleted anytime, anywhere!

 Get Started Now By Registering Your Company For Free!